karnop/cat-dog-fox-dlclassifier/README.md

 - Add CI/CD pipelines for automated testing and deployment.
 - Extend support for more animal categories.
-- Integrate with cloud storage for production-grade deployments.
+- Integrate cloud storage for production-grade deployments.

 ---